-The California College Promise Grant (previously called 'BOGFW') waives enrollment fees for qualified residents of California per semester or term.
-Students may receive a fee waiver for any number of units with no minimum.
-Students who filed a FAFSA or DREAM Application and demonstrate at least \$1,104 in financial need (based on Cost of Attendance, less Expected Family Contribution) qualify.
-Students who do not wish to file a FAFSA may apply for the fee waiver online at https://bog.opencccapply.net/gateway/bog?cccMisCode=481.
+The California College Promise Grant (CCPG) waives enrollment fees for qualified residents of California.
+Students may receive a fee waiver for any number of units with no minimum or maximum.
+Students who filed a FAFSA or CADAA and who demonstrate at least \$1,104 in financial need (based on Cost of Attendance, less SAI) qualify.
+Students who do not wish to file a FAFSA may apply for the fee waiver online through the California College Promise Grant Application.
 Please note, the online fee waiver will not qualify students for any other type of financial aid to assist with educational expenses.

 A student qualifying for a CCPG must meet minimum academic and progress standards to retain eligibility for a fee waiver.
-Students who have not met the College's minimum academic and progress standards by demonstration of a minimum 50% overall unit completion rate and 2.0 cumulative grade point average (GPA) in the previous two consecutive primary terms of attendance will lose eligibility for a fee waiver.
-A student may regain eligibility for the CCPG on a term by term basis by 1) receiving an automatic appeal by demonstrating having earned greater than 50% of units attempted in the previous term with minimum 2.0 GPA; 2) filing a Loss of Fee Waiver Appeal if there are extenuating circumstances; or 3) when they next demonstrate they have met the required standards of cumulative 2.0 GPA and cumulative completion rate over 50%.
+Students who have not met the College's minimum academic and progress standards -- by demonstration of a minimum 50% overall unit completion rate and 2.0 cumulative grade point average (GPA) in the previous two consecutive primary terms of attendance -- will lose eligibility for a fee waiver.
+A student may regain eligibility for the CCPG on a term-by-term basis by (1) receiving an automatic appeal by demonstrating having earned greater than 50% of units attempted in the previous term with minimum 2.0 GPA; (2) filing a Loss of Fee Waiver Appeal if there are extenuating circumstances; or (3) by demonstrating they have met the required standards of cumulative 2.0 GPA and cumulative completion rate over 50%.

-The LPC Promise (free college for first-time full-time students)
+The LPC Promise: 1st Year (free college for first-time full-time students)

-New students attending Las Positas College as their first institution of higher education who are enrolled full-time (12 or more units) are guaranteed no enrollment fees for their first year (Fall 2023/Spring 2024).
-California resident or AB540 students who do not qualify for the needbased CCPG fee waiver will qualify for the LPC Promise.
-To qualify, students must submit the FAFSA or Dream Application by July 31, enroll in 12 or more units, and be first time college students with no prior enrollment (exception: those previously enrolled as concurrent students and those enrolled the immediate summer prior do qualify).
-Other requirements may apply.
+New students attending Las Positas College as their first institution of higher education who are enrolled full-time (12 or more units) are guaranteed no enrollment fees for their first year (Fall 2025 / Spring 2026).
+California residents or AB540 students who do not qualify for the needbased CCPG fee waiver will qualify for LPC Promise.
+Applicants must submit the FAFSA or CADAA, enroll in 12+ units, and be first-time college students with no prior enrollment (exceptions: those previously enrolled as high school students and those enrolled the immediate summer prior do qualify).
+To maintain eligibility between terms, a student must also complete 12+ units.
+See the FAQ to check your eligibility; there may be other requirements.